mayxly/mayxly/README.md

 ### Hi there! 👋

-My name is May and I'm currently a third year student in computer science at the University of Waterloo.
+My name is May and I'm currently a third year computer science student at the University of Waterloo.
 I have experience in iOS & full stack web development.
 As a developer, I love building client-facing products that focus on a great mission & UX/UI expereince!

 ### Skills 👩‍💻